file9.ai

 Military and Security

-• US "shiprider" agreement: Allows local officers to assist in maritime law enforcement
+• US "shiprider" agreement: Allows local enforcement to work with US naval forces to patrol maritime zones.

 Energy